-Summary of Topics Discussed ^{a, b, c} Agency/Group Date of Coordination Action Taken Coordination pertinent to public schools Coordination regarding the status of the public sch ool sites (existing and planned) has been continuous (see Appendix 5-2, beginning on page A561, regarding documented coordination effo Coordination pertinent to Hudson Farm and Colvin n-Tyson Farmstead and Barnes Dairy Barr Arizona State Land Department Bureau of Land Management Bureau of Reclamation City of Phoenix-City Archaeologists City of Phoenix-Historic Preservation Office Salt River Project SHPO August 31, 2005 Request concurrence on adequacy and eligibility recommendations of addendum records search resources: Bureau of Reclamation concurred on September 19, 2005 City of Phoenix-City Archaeologist concurred on November 1, 2005 Salt River Project concurred with comments on September 19, 2005 SHPO requested revisions on September 19, 2005 Revisions made and SHPO concurrence received on October 3, 2005 City of Phoenix July 18, 2010 Letter sent to FHWA ^g to: • Request revised W59 Alternative alignment (shift from 63rd Avenue to 61st Avenue near Dob • Note that this shift to 61st Avenue would result in direct use of Section 4(f) resources FHWA September 27, 2010 Letter sent to City of Phoenix to: • Request information on current zoning and planning in vicinity of Section 4(f) resources alor • Request determination of SHPO position on potential W59 Alternative alignment revision City of Phoenix October 20, 2010 Letter sent to FHWA to: • Note that the Laveen area and historic farmsteads/Section 4(f) properties are zoned comme • Indicate that the City of Phoenix will coordinate the response from SHPO regarding historic, City of Phoenix December 23, 2010 Letter sent to FHWA regarding SHPO/City of Phoenix response to potential W59 Alternative a noting that: SHPO supports shift to 61st Avenue alignment with acceptable plan to minimize harm to his SHPO's support for alignment shift depends on successfully protecting Hudson Farm Protection of the entire Hudson Farm farmstead is not expected Potential exists to protect Hudson Farm with a conservation easement FHWA February 1, 2011 Letter sent to SHPO requesting concurrence on approach to mitigation of impacts on historic/ W59 Alternative's intersection with Dobbins Road, noting that: Approach would consist of documentation and a conservation easement, with goal of converse of A public meeting is recommended in vicinity of resources to solicit feedback SHPO concurred with this approach to mitigation of impacts on historic/Section 4(f) properties FHWA July 11, 2012 (eligibility) September 6, 2012 (effects) Letter sent to SHPO requesting concurrence on reassessment of eligibility and findings of effect W59 Alternative's intersection with Dobbins Road, noting that: One property was considered no longer eligible for the NRHP.
+Summary of Topics Discussed ^{a, b, c} Agency/Group Date of Coordination Action Taken Coordination pertinent to public schools Coordination regarding the status of the public scho ool sites (existing and planned) has been continuous (see Appendix 5-2, beginning on page A709, regarding documented coordination efforts associated with protected public schools).
+Coordination pertinent to Hudson Farm and Colvin -Tyson Farmstead and Barnes Dairy Barr 1 Arizona State Land Department Bureau of Land Management Bureau of Reclamation City of Phoenix-City Archaeologists City of Phoenix-Historic Preservation Office Salt River Project SHPO August 31, 2005 Request concurrence on adequacy and eligibility recommendations of addendum records search and field survey reports addressing these resources: Bureau of Reclamation concurred on September 19, 2005 City of Phoenix-City Archaeologist concurred on November 1, 2005 Salt River Project concurred with comments on September 19, 2005 SHPO requested revisions on September 19, 2005 Revisions made and SHPO concurrence received on October 3, 2005 City of Phoenix July 18, 2010 Letter sent to FHWA ^g to: Request revised W59 Alternative alignment (shift from 63rd Avenue to 61st Avenue near Dobbins Road) Note that this shift to 61st Avenue would result in direct use of Section 4(f) resources FHWA September 27, 2010 Letter sent to City of Phoenix to: Request information on current zoning and planning in vicinity of Section 4(f) resources along Dobbins Road Request determination of SHPO position on potential W59 Alternative alignment revision City of Phoenix October 20, 2010 Letter sent to FHWA to: Note that the Laveen area and historic farmsteads/Section 4(f) properties are zoned commercial Indicate that the City of Phoenix will coordinate the response from SHPO regarding historic, Section 4(f) farmsteads City of Phoenix December 23, 2010 Letter sent to FHWA regarding SHPO/City of Phoenix response to potential W59 Alternative alignment shift from 63rd Avenue to 61st Avenue, noting that: SHPO supports shift to 61st Avenue alignment with acceptable plan to minimize harm to historic Section 4(f) properties SHPO's support for alignment shift depends on successfully protecting Hudson Farm Protection of the entire Hudson Farm farmstead is not expected Potential exists to protect Hudson Farm with a conservation easement FHWA February 1, 2011 Letter sent to SHPO requesting concurrence on approach to mitigation of impacts on historic/Section 4(f) properties in the area of the W59 Alternative's intersection with Dobbins Road, noting that: • Approach would consist of documentation and a conservation easement, with goal of conveying Hudson Farm to another entity for reuse • A public meeting is recommended in vicinity of resources to solicit feedback • SHPO concurred with this approach to mitigation of impacts on historic/Section 4(f) properties on February 4, 2011 FHWA July 11, 2012 (eligibility) September 6, 2012 (effects) Letter sent to SHPO requesting concurrence on reassessment of eligibility and findings of effect to properties in the area of the W59 Alternative's intersection with Dobbins Road, noting that: One property was considered no longer eligible for the NRHP.
 The boundary of one NRHP-eligible property was expanded.
 The NRHP eligibility of the other properties remained unchanged.
 SHPO concurred with the eligibility recommendations on July 16, 2012.
-SHPO concurred with the findings of effect (no effects on historic properties) on September
+SHPO concurred with the findings of effect (no effects on historic properties) on September 14, 2012.